davidetartaggia12/SIP_CourseSummary/README.md

 > 1. *200* OK : for invites
 > 2. *202* Accepted : for non-invites request

-- **redirect** : is used by redirect servers, most of these messages is used on specifics areas
+- **redirect** : is used by redirect servers, most of these messages are used in specifics areas

 - **client errors** : the code start with 4 (like 400, 401, 402)

 - **servers errors** :
-> 1. when you have an *500* error this mean that you have an Internal Server Error (at the logic of your system)
+> 1. when you have a *500* error this means that you have an Internal Server Error (at the logic of your system)
-> 2. *503* Service Unavailable : congestion, you forward the request on another server
+> 2. *503* Service Unavailable : congestion, you forward the request to another server

-- **global errors** : you shouldn't do anything to fail over the request, because the problem don't depend on you
+- **global errors** : you shouldn't do anything to fail over the request, because the problem doesn't depend on you

 <br>

-SIP has 5 function (features) :
+SIP has 5 functions (features) :
 1. user location and registration
-2. user availability : the server check if the user is available and if the refistration is expired or not
+2. user availability : the server checks if the user is available and if the registration is expired or not
-3. session setup : to stablish a session
+3. session setup : to establish a session
-4. session management : you can complete manage the session
+4. session management : you can completely manage the session
-5. discovery of user capabilities : such as codex, streams and many other usage in the SIP negotiation
+5. discovery of user capabilities : such as codex, streams, and many other usages in the SIP negotiation

 <br><br>

  ## REGISTRATION PROCESS :

-- **registration request** : when a phone wants to inform its location, it send a registration to a Location Database to a SIP register (in the packet there's also the source and destination socket)
+- **registration request** : when a phone wants to inform its location, it sends a registration to a Location Database to a SIP register (in the packet there's also the source and destination socket)
 > N.B: if you want to inform the location you **MUST** register

 <br>

 - **registration authentication sequence** :
-1. UAC send the registration request
+1. UAC sends the registration request
-2. the SIP Proxy refuse it and send an error packet (401 unauthorized) that contains information (which are useful for authorize header)
+2. the SIP Proxy refuses it and sends an error packet (401 unauthorized) that contains information (which is useful for authorize header)
-3. UAC resend the registration request with the authorize header (with all the information to authenticate it)
+3. UAC resend the registration request with the authorized header (with all the information to authenticate it)
-4. the SIP Proxy send back the 200/OK packet
+4. the SIP Proxy sends back the 200/OK packet

 <br>

-- **record expiration** : UAC suggests a expiration time, and the UAS decides to agree expiration time
+- **record expiration** : UAC suggests an expiration time, and the UAS decides to agree expiration time

 <br>

-- **typical SIP proxy configurations** : usually the proxy has a Minimun expires, a Maximum expires and a Default expires.
-If the cloud don't send a expires the default value becomes the expiration time.
+- **typical SIP proxy configurations** : usually the proxy has a Minimum expires, a Maximum expires and a Default expires.
+If the cloud doesn't send an expiration the default value becomes the expiration time.

 <br>

 - **registration details** : the address of record (AOR) can have more than one contact.
-The registration time mustn't be too small, because too many close request can cause problems.
+The registration time mustn't be too small, because too many close requests can cause problems.
 So if you miss some registration maybe you need to increase the registration time.
 > N.B: UAC and the UAS clock have to be synchronized

 <br><br>

  ## SESSION SETUP AND MANAGEMENT :
-- the *SIP ladder* and the *SIP trapezoid* show the same thing, but the first shows the simuation and the other shows the topology.
+- the *SIP ladder* and the *SIP trapezoid* show the same thing, but the first shows the simulation, and the other shows the topology.

 - **Simulation of a call** : <br> *phone1 <--> proxy1 <--> proxy2 <--> phone2*